How to Hire a Freelance Writer: What You Need to Know

 Freelance writers can work by project, for the long term, or be held in reserve for specific needs.
 They offer many advantages over a full-time writing employee or handing writing assignments to existing employees.

 - Infrequent needs: Hiring a freelance writer for occasional projects can be cheaper than hiring a part-time employee and may result in a higher-quality product than simply assigning it to someone in the office.
-Don’t worry about having to provide full-time work for a writer: Freelancer writers generally work with multiple clients, and many believe having a diverse portfolio of clients results in better job security (and more interesting work).
+You may pay more per hour or piece, but you’re only paying them when you need content created, not all the time like with a regular employee.
+Don’t worry about having to provide full-time work for a writer—freelance writers generally work with multiple clients, and many believe having a diverse portfolio of clients results in better job security (and more interesting work).

 - Save on taxes: Freelancers are contract workers, meaning you don’t need to worry about taxes, benefits, or Social Security.